 Assuming you’ve crossed Dom Luís I Bridge on the lower deck from the Ribeira, from here you can walk along the scenic Vila Nova de Gaia riverfront.

 Did you know?
-Vila Nova de Gaia is actually a city in its own right, but because it’s so close to Porto, many consider it one in the same.
+Vila Nova de Gaia is part of Gaia, which is actually a city in its own right, but because it’s so close to Porto, many consider it one in the same.

 Here’s our full post on what to expect from a Calem port wine tour to help you decide if it’s something you want to do (spoiler: it’s totally worth it)